KovaSs/KovaSs/README.md

 Hi there, I'm Denis - aka KovaSs 👋

-## I'm a Husband, Father, Developer, and Teacher!
+## I'm a Husband, Developer, and Teacher!
-- 🔭 I’m currently working on a [VS Code Course][website]!
+- 🔭 I’m currently working on a [react-cli-ui][reactcliui]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects